DEA Registrations, Renewals & Surrenders in Detroit

 DEA Registration for Dispensing Practitioners

-Certain healthcare professionals that dispense controlled substances directly to patients, such as pharmacies, hospitals, and clinics are required to obtain separate DEA registration for dispensing.
+Certain healthcare professionals who dispense controlled substances directly to patients, such as pharmacies, hospitals, and clinics, are required to obtain a separate DEA registration for dispensing.

 DEA Registration for Researchers